MabeDiaby/checkpoint-javascript/readme.md

 > HINT: read the output of the failing tests.

+> You may run these commands in Node as well, but working with the Tests is going to be good practice

 ## BONUS
-If you finished early, check out [Slips](https://ga-dc.github.io/slips/)
+If you finished early, check out [Slips](https://ga-dc.github.io/slips/).
+An assortment of random technical questions for you to assess your knowledge.